msunji/msunji/README.md

 <ul>
   <li>I mostly work with <b>JavaScript</b>, <b>Next.js</b>, <b>React</b> and <b>styled-components</b></li>
   <li>I've also used <b>Python</b> for data wrangling and data visualisation</li>
+  <li>Outside of coding, I enjoy learning foreign languages, drawing, running, and baking</li>
+  <li>Also, my favourite video game of all time is Katamari Damacy</li>
 </ul>

 <h3>🌿 What I've been up to</h3>